 Client: Brunch2Bomb + Fixins Soul Kitchen LA Live

 The Brunch 2 Bomb: No Grits, No Glory Edition was a day to celebrate Black culture and creatives for a first-of-its-kind event on the LA LIVE campus.
 It brought together the community with live music, food, drinks, and dancing.
-With sponsors LA Live, LA Lakers, LA Clippers, LA Kings, LA Sparks, Crypto.com Arena, AEG, McDonald’s, Coca-Cola, Franklin Templeton and Fiduciary Trust, we offerered an elevated ‘family reunion’ experience to Angelenos, giving them everything they could ask for and more in one day.
+With sponsors LA Live, LA Lakers, LA Clippers, LA Kings, LA Sparks, Crypto.com Arena, AEG, McDonald’s, Coca-Cola, Franklin Templeton and Fiduciary Trust, Brunch2Bomb offered an elevated ‘family reunion’ experience to Angelenos, giving them everything they could ask for– and more– in one day.

 Objective:

-To create a comprehensive promotional kit along with event collateral, signage, a 40ft long mural, and enviornmental graphics.
+To create a comprehensive promotional kit along with event collateral, signage, wayfinding, a 40ft long mural, stage design, and more.

 Solution:

 The theme of the event and the time of the event was during Golden Hour.
-I knew that I wanted to incorporate warm colors, but also balance it with a warmer toned cool color.
-Many of the designs created for this event reference the style of art from the Harlem Renaissance, an important period of time for Black art.
+I knew that I wanted to incorporate warmth through color choice.
+I also chose to bring in sunbeam imagery when possible.
+This event was held once it was safe to gather in person again post-pandemic, and the emphasis on rebuilding Black community and joy was essential.
+This is why many of the designs created for this event stylistically referenced the art of the Harlem Renaissance, an important period of time for Black art and creativity.

 McDonald’s “Black and Positively Golden Hour” Stage Design with Sponsor Logos Featured